galica9999/aws-cloud-formation-tiered-network-config/README.md

 * **NoEcho** - This field means the password will not be seen while typing it for security reasons.

 ### AppAMItype
+This field is used to determine the AMI type.
+It determines how much ram and cpu is allocated to it.
 ```javascript
 "AppAMItype": {
       "Description": "Instance type for app server",